Ardyth Kennelly in the 1990s

 (Houghton Mifflin, 1949) and Good Morning, Young Lady

 (Houghton Mifflin, 1953).
-At her death in 2005, she left her final novel, Variation West (Sunnycroft Books, 2014); two memoirs; a book-length "History of the World"; and some poetry and miscellaneous shorter writings.
-Her memoirs are being prepared for publication.
+At her death in 2005, she left her final novel, Variation West (Sunnycroft Books, 2014); Bodies Adjacent, a memoir including her husband's journal of 1947-56; New York on $5 a Day, a memoir of her two-year sojourn in New York City (forthcoming); a novel of "millionaire housekeeping" set in early-twentieth-century New York City (forthcoming); a book-length "History of the World"; and some poetry and miscellaneous shorter writings.

 "Sunnycroft" was Kennelly's fanciful name for the farmhouse in rural Polk County, Oregon, where she lived from about 1969 to 1972.
 The house was next to a filbert (hazelnut) orchard, which provided the inspiration for the Sunnycroft Books logo.